ankitgoyal0301/Homemade-RecipeBowl-Your-Ingredients-Our-Recipes/README.md

 - Looked up for the existing datasets on the internet.
 - Found one dataset by MIT, but the access was not public, and the link where the request for the grant was to be made, wasn&#39;t accessible.
 - Could not find any other dataset related to the Recipe name along with ingredients and instructions.
-- Created the Github Repository for the project - [Homemade Recipebowl](https://github.com/ankitgoyal0301/Homemade-RecipeBowl-Your-Ingredients-Our-Recipes) (Currently the repository is private)
+- Created the Github Repository for the project - [Homemade Recipebowl](https://github.com/ankitgoyal0301/Homemade-RecipeBowl-Your-Ingredients-Our-Recipes)

 ---